l-ra/openeet/README.md

 Shell experiment available at [shell/](shell/) - it is able to send valid request to playground EET API.

 Follow me [on twitter](https://twitter.com/_lra) if you want to be notified when something great happens to this repo.

+If you want to support me with beer or pizza, Bitcoins are welcomed at 15wuP8HRu29pYNe4jtfiTuGXrWtzdg53Jg